mxtlrr/dist2/README.md

 | ----------- | ---------- | ----------------- | ---- |
 | 10,000      | 7  seconds | 2   | 15 December 2024   |

-To submit records, use the issues, and attach the `digits.txt` file generated.
+To submit records, use the issues tab with the 'record' tag, and attach the `digits.txt` file generated.

 # Architecture